 Section 24-33.5-1211 C.R.S. establishes the authority and duty of the Division to certify persons to conduct Fire and Life Safety Code plan reviews and inspections on behalf of the Division.

-Section 24-33.5-1213.5 C.R.S. establishes the authority and duty of the Division to certify persons to conduct Third-party Building Code inspections, hereafter referred to as Delegated Building Inspectors, on behalf of the Division.
+Section 24-33.5-1213.5, C.R.S. establishes the authority and duty of the Division to certify persons to conduct Third-party Building Code inspections, hereafter referred to as Delegated Building Inspectors, on behalf of the Division.

-Section 24-33.5-1206.4 C.R.S. establishes the authority and duty of the Division to certify a person to conduct fire suppression system inspections and plan reviews on behalf of the Division.
+Section 24-33.5-1206.4, C.R.S. establishes the authority and duty of the Division to certify a person to conduct fire suppression system inspections and plan reviews on behalf of the Division.

 ARTICLE 2 - DEFINITIONS

-2.1 The definitions provided in 24-33.5-1202, C.R.S., apply to these rules.
+2.1 The definitions provided in Section 24-33.5-1202, C.R.S., apply to these rules.
 The following additional definitions also apply:

 “Authority Having Jurisdiction” or “AHJ” means the Division, Building Department, Fire Chief, Fire Marshal, or other designated official of a county, municipality, special authority, or special district that has code enforcement responsibilities and employs a building inspector or certified fire inspector.